rh-jmc-team/jfr-native-image-performance/README.md

 `sudo ./master_test.sh -d` To build and run the full test on the development branch.

 `sudo ./master_test.sh -d -q` To skip all building and run only the hyperfoil benchmark to test the development branch changes.
 This only works if you've already built the images previously.

+Add the option `-j` to run in Java mode.
+This is really just for comparison purposes.